slarmoo/.github/profile/essentials/startUpSpec/startUpSpec.md

 ## ☑ Assignment

-Update the README.md file for your startup GitHub repository that you created in the earlier instruction to include your elevator pitch.
-Include the pitch paragraph, key features, and images.
+Update the README.md file for your startup GitHub repository that you created in the earlier instruction to include your startup specification.
+This should include an elevator pitch, key features, a description of how you will use each technology, and design images.

 Make sure you push your changes to the file so that it can be reviewed.